-- A committee cannot proceed with a recommendation on a material if it is determined that there is limited valid scientific information on that material's impact on the environment, human health and its compatibility with organic principles. - 2.
+- 1. A committee cannot proceed with a recommendation on a material if it is determined that there is limited valid scientific information on that material's impact on the environment, human health and its compatibility with organic principles. - 2.
 The decision to request third party expert needs to be made independent of the availability of funds.
 If there is a lack of funding to secure third party expert advice, the review of the material should be placed on hold. - 3.
 Although the Board has the final word on the approval or rejection of a petition, the decision to request a third party expert is the responsibility of the committee reviewing the material.
+In some cases the Materials Committee can take the initiative to request a third party expert.
 The logic is that a material review is an issue assigned to a committee and it is up to the committee to decide on the need for a third party expert. - 4.
-The decision to define who the third party expert is must be the responsibility of the committee reviewing the material or issue.

-5. To incorporate a diversity of opinions and to minimize the risk of bias, a committee should aim to work with a range of technical experts (individuals, or institutions).
+The decision to define the expertise needed in the third party expert is the responsibility of the committee reviewing the material or issue. - 5.
+To incorporate a diversity of opinions and to minimize the risk of bias, a committee should aim to work with a range of technical experts (individuals, or institutions).